The goals of this chapter are to:

 - Is your answer to e the same or different from your answer to b, which used the stratigraphic section and the global sea-level curve?
 If it’s different, explain what might cause the discrepancy.
 Or if your answers are the same, how does this strengthen your interpretation?

 All the previous exercises were aimed at you understanding changes in stratigraphy due to environmental conditions and processes.
-Another component to stratigraphy is the tectonic setting for the sedimentary basin.
+Another component of stratigraphy is the tectonic setting for the sedimentary basin.
 So, which two tectonic settings are important to consider?
 The next two exercises will address both convergent and divergent plate boundaries in terms of stratigraphic change.
 Transform margins may have overlapping faults that create subsidence and small .

-The Catskill clastic wedge (Figure 5.23) is a package of sediment that was sourced from the Appalachian Mountains during the Acadian Orogeny.
+The Catskill clastic wedge (Figure 5.23) is a sediment package that was sourced from the Appalachian Mountains during the Acadian Orogeny.
 This sediment package extends from New York through Virginia and West Virginia and is part of the larger Appalachian Basin.
 In western Virginia and eastern West Virginia, the Catskill clastic wedge contains evidence for three phases of the Acadian Orogeny:

 Phase 1 – A rapid drop of the sea-floor caused by the massive weight of the mountains.
 The load causes the lithosphere to bend, creating a concave basin in front of the uplifting mountains.
 It is characterized by a sudden change to deep-water sediments such as shales.